MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### Release information

 Use the following information to see what’s supported for the latest preview version of the Azure Information Protection unified labeling client.

-This client installs as an Office add-on for Windows computers.
+This client installs as an Office add-on for Windows computers and has the same [prerequisites](../requirements.md) as the Azure Information Protection client that downloads policy from Azure.

 ## Current preview version

 **Released**: 10/16/2018

 This preview version of the Azure Information Protection unified labeling client for Windows supports the following features:

 - Upgrade from the Azure Information Protection client